ofiryakobi/debm/README.md

 Creating your very own model
 ----
-Finally and most importantly, you probably have your own idea of how humans make decisions.
+Finally and most importantly, you probably have your own ideas of how humans make decisions.
 Why not formalizing your thought into a quantifiable, reproducible model?

 A model is an instance of a Model object.
 It means that whatever your model is,